 The types of physical injuries that are common in Uber rideshare accidents are pretty much the same as in other car accident cases, except that passengers are more frequently involved in Uber accidents.
 Just like in regular accident cases, physical injuries to drivers and passengers in Uber accidents can range from minor to very severe, and everything in between.

-Our Uber rideshare accidents lawyers can help you get the most compensation for any type of physical injury incurred in the accident, including:
+Our Uber rideshare accident lawyers can help you get the most compensation for any type of physical injury incurred in the accident, including:

 Back / Neck Sprains: back sprains and neck sprains (whiplash) are the most common type of injury in auto accidents, particularly rear-end collisions.
 Although these injuries are usually relatively minor, some cases can be very serious and cause chronic, debilitating pain.
 The average settlement value for whiplash in auto accident cases ranges from $6,000 to $25,000 depending on the severity.